Nilesh1603/llm-evals-1/README.md

 ## What a production version would add

-This is scoped as a 2-3 day portfolio build, not a production system.
-A real version at a company like Glean would add: stratified sampling from production logs instead of hand-written examples; a larger golden set sized to a target confidence interval per category; an ensemble or multiple judge models with disagreement-based escalation to human review;
+This is intentionally scoped small.
+A production version would add: stratified sampling from production logs instead of hand-written examples; a larger golden set sized to a target confidence interval per category; an ensemble or multiple judge models with disagreement-based escalation to human review; embeddings-based (not regex-based) faithfulness checking; statistical significance testing on pass-rate deltas rather than a flat threshold; and cost/latency tracking alongside quality metrics.

-embeddings-based (not regex-based) faithfulness checking; statistical significance testing on pass-rate deltas rather than a flat threshold; and cost/latency tracking alongside quality metrics.
+## Known limitations

----
+- `golden_set/model_outputs.jsonl` is a static, hand-written set of simulated model outputs (some deliberately wrong, for testing the harness's detection).
+The runner doesn't yet call a live target model — swapping in a real API call in `harness/runner.py` is the natural next step for evaluating an actual model rather than the harness itself.

-## Background
+- The rubric's faithfulness/correctness checks are regex- and token-overlap-based, not embedding- or NLI-based, so they're coarse proxies (see `cgq_04` in the failing-examples table for a case where the rubric alone would have passed a wrong answer — the judge caught it).

-Built by a QA/SDET engineer (Pytest, Selenium, REST/SOAP API validation, Jenkins/GitLab CI, Oracle/MongoDB data validation) as a hands-on bridge into LLM evaluation and observability roles — applying the same test automation discipline (deterministic checks, CI quality gates, regression detection) to LLM-specific problems (hallucination, faithfulness, structured-output validation, judge calibration) that don't show up in a traditional API test suite.
+- The golden set is small (24 examples) by design for this scope; see `SAMPLING_RATIONALE.md` for what a larger version would look like.